sonejostudios/MyCollection/README.md

 # MyCollection
-A Simple Collection Browser for Movies, Music, etc
+A Simple Collection Browser for Movies, Music, etc.